Here's what we know about the Buffalo, Minnesota, shooting suspect - Local News 8

 Authorities have identified the suspect in the Buffalo, Minnesota, shooting as Gregory Ulrich.

-Five people were injured after Ulrich, 67, allegedly opened fire Tuesday at the Allina Health Care Clinic.
-Five patients were injured and transported to hospitals, according to Kelly Spratt, the president of Buffalo Health.
+One person is dead and four others were injured after Ulrich, 67, allegedly opened fire Tuesday at the Allina Health Care Clinic.

+One of the victims died at Hennepin County Medical Center, according to hospital spokeswoman Christine Hill.
+Three of the victims remain in critical, but stable condition at North Memorial Health Hospital, and the fourth individual has been released from that facility.

 Officials also received word that Ulrich was staying at a nearby Super 8 Motel and, after a search, found “additional suspicious devices” at that location, Wright County Sheriff Sean Deringer said.
 The motel was evacuated without incident, according to the sheriff.